pmunin/cashflow-projections.js/README.md

   {date:new Date('12/01/2021'), period:12, accruals:{salary:{amount:10000}, tax:{amount:2500, description:'tax'}, bonus:{amount:5000}}, totals:{salary:{amount:120000}}},
 ]

-//accruals and totals are actually of type array, by also have properties defined in the accrual configuration
+//accruals and totals are actually arrays, but it also have properties defined in the accrual configuration specified in properties keys
 ```

 [Read more docs here][docs-url]